smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 No matter how an app registers with ah EHR, at registration time **every SMART app must**:

 * Be hosted at a published, TLS-protected URL
-* Register one or more fixed, fully-specified launch URL with the EHR
+* Register a fixed, fully-specified launch URL with the EHR
-* Register a fixed, fully-specified `redirect_uri` with the EHR
+* Register one or more fixed, fully-specified `redirect_uri` values with the EHR

 ## SMART authorization & FHIR access: overview